What to Do if I Find an Injured Dog

 If you've checked its wounds and you are able to move the animal, you should take it to a veterinary centre, where it will be given all necessary care.
 In any case, it's very important to know that the moment you help the animal but are unable to find the owner, the dog becomes your responsibility, including the payment of veterinary costs and the obligation to provide food and shelter until you find a foster family.

 If you think that this is going to be too much for you, you can ask for help from an animal shelter for things like medicines and feed, and they can even help you to try to local a host or adoptive family.
 But the dog must remain with you until someone else can take care of him.
 There are many charities that take care of animal rescue situations.
 Some vets may also have a special policy when it comes to treating strays.

-If you'd like to read similar articles to What to Do if I Find an Injured Dog, we recommend you browse around our Pets category.
+If you want to read similar articles to What to Do if I Find an Injured Dog, we recommend you visit our Pets category.